dcdeepesh/DiscordIPC/README.md

 1) Create an [Application](https://discord.com/developers/applications)
 2) Add accounts to the `Application Testers` list
 3) Use RPC on those accounts

+Discord IPC still has a number of bugs in it that can cause issues in runtime.
+If the client is moved into a channel that it does not have permission to join, calling `GET_SELECTED_VOICE_CHANNEL` will never get a response back from Discord.
+This will cause any `await`ing methods to hang indefinitely.
+CancellationTokens have been built into this Fork to safely stop the application if this occurs.

 # Usage
 Here is the general usage: